Betty Boothroyd: Election

 Following the 1987 general election Boothroyd became a Deputy Speaker to the Speaker Bernard Weatherill.
 She was the second female Deputy Speaker in British history after Betty Harvie Anderson.
-In 1992 she was elected Speaker, becoming the first woman to hold the position.
+In 1992 she was elected Speaker by a cross-party majority 372 to 238 votes, becoming the first woman to hold the position and the first Opposition MP to be elected Speaker.
+After her election, MPs broke with Commons protocol by standing and applauding her to her chair.

 There was debate about whether Boothroyd should wear the traditional Speaker's Wig.
 She chose not to but stated that any subsequent Speakers would be free to choose to wear the wig or not; none have since done so.
 In answer to the debate as to how she should be addressed as Speaker, Boothroyd said: "Call me Madam".

+Career as Speaker

+In 1992, Boothroyd was named Parliamentarian of the Year.

+In July 1992, Boothroyd expelled Dennis Skinner from the Commons when he refused to withdraw remarks that John Gummer was a "wart" and a "little "squirt."
+In July 1994, Boothroyd "forced" Rod Richards to apologise to her and the house for calling Peter Hain a "liar".
+She also suspended Northern Ireland MP Ian Paisley for "un-Parliamentary language."

 In 1993, the Government won a vote on the Social Chapter of the Maastricht Treaty due to her casting vote (exercised in accordance with Speaker Denison's rule).
-It was subsequently discovered that her casting vote had not been required, as the votes had been miscounted, and the Government had won by one vote.
-She was keen to get young people interested in politics, and in the 1990s appeared as a special guest on the BBC's Saturday morning children's programme Live & Kicking.
-Her signature catchphrase in closing Prime Minister's Questions each week was "Time's up!"
+It was subsequently discovered that Boothroyd's casting vote had not been required, as the votes had been miscounted, and the Government had won by one vote.

+Boothroyd was keen to get young people interested in politics, and in the 1990s appeared as a special guest on the BBC's Saturday morning children's programme Live & Kicking.
+She featured on the BBC Radio 4 programme Desert Island Discs in 1993.
+Her favourite track was Rock-A-Bye by Judy Garland, her book was A Suitable Boy by Vikram Seth and her luxury item was the Mace of the House of Commons.

+In March 1997, Boothroyd banned bleepers and electronic prompters from the Commons chamber.

+In May 1997, Boothroyd was re-elected as Speaker unopposed, polling a doubled majority of 15,423.
+She was nominated by Gwyeth Dunwoody.